 Once a student’s application is accepted, he or she will be admitted for a probationary period.
 If at the end of the probationary period, the student has not met the required stipulations, made academic progress, or met behavioral standards, the student’s acceptance to Westwood may be terminated.

 Westwood admits students of any race, color, national and ethnic origin to all rights, privileges, programs, and activities made to students at the school.
 It does not discriminate in the administration of its educational policies, admission policies, or athletic and other school administered programs.

 Westwood reserves the right to prohibit admission to any person who has given birth to a child or fathered a child.

 Visiting our school is an excellent way for you and your family to see what Westwood has to offer.
 Contact our admissions office today to set up an appointment for an individual tour of our campus where you will have an opportunity to meet our faculty, staff and current students.
 Call Paige at 229-336-7992 or email her at email@example.com.

-We have Open House the first Sunday in March each year.
+We have Open House in March each year.
 Westwood also holds various informational meetings in surrounding towns during the spring of each school year.